electrikmilk/cherri/compiler/parsing.md

 This can be used to see if a character exists ahead without moving there.

-This function is an alias for `lookAheadUntil(until rune)`, this allows you to specify the character that it should stop looking ahead at.
+This function is an alias for `lookAheadUntil(until rune)`, this allows you to specify the character that it must stop looking ahead at.

 ### `collectUntil(until rune)`